-3 Best Practices for Implementing Technology in Your Emergency Plan
+Emergency Response Technology: 3 Best Practices for Implementing IT in Your Emergency Plan

 Safety Has Become an Expectation

 When parents send their children off to school, and when teachers and faculty arrive to educate students and manage their institution, they should all have the peace of mind that everyone entering the building will be safe.
-The protection of everyone along with the confidence that if a situation occurs, there is an emergency plan in place and everyone knows what to do, is expected.
+The protection of everyone, along with confidence that if a situation occurs there is an emergency plan supported by emergency response technology and clear emergency communication, is expected.

-We don’t like to think about the worst-case scenario, but we can’t pretend it doesn’t exist either.
+We don’t like to think about the worst-case scenario, especially during natural disasters or when emergencies unfold, but we can’t pretend they don’t exist.
 Too many stories in the news involve a known high-risk student entering a school and opening fire on students and staff members, leaving a wake of destruction in their path.

 Police Officer Talking to Students About Safety

-Prime Secured has worked alongside Jerry Wilkins PSP® NREMT®-EMR, a professional active-shooter emergency plan operations expert from Active Risk Survival, Inc. Wilkins has spent hours watching security footage from various shootings to analyze and provide guidance on how to prevent such situations in the future.
-He shares lessons learned from the Virginia Beach and Parkland shootings with us.
-Through our conversation with Wilkins, we were able to identify the top three best practices for implementing technology in your emergency plan.
+Prime Secured has worked alongside Jerry Wilkins PSP® NREMT®-EMR, a professional active-shooter emergency plan operations expert from Active Risk Survival, Inc. Wilkins has extensive experience reviewing footage to help organizations strengthen safety strategies, improve situational awareness, and support first responders, emergency personnel, and other agencies.
+Insights from the Virginia Beach and Parkland shootings helped identify best practices for integrating digital solutions and advanced technologies into your emergency response plan.

-“One of the most difficult aspects of watching the footage (referring to the Parkland shooting),” said Wilkins, “is the fact that the footage being monitored was 20 minutes old.
-By the time it was used for situational assessment, the shooter had already left the area, and some of the people in the video had lost their lives.”
+“One of the most difficult aspects of watching the footage,” Wilkins said, “is knowing that responders were working from video that was 20 minutes old.
+By the time it was used for situational assessment, the shooter had already left the area.”

 Your Safety Plan and Security Strategy is Just the Beginning